EthanJCarter/general-scripts/phantomprimer.md

 ### Run the Code

-Now for the easy part, we can finally run the simulation by once again using
+We can finally run the simulation by once again using

     ./phantom disc.in